About the course

 You will be a member of your supervisor’s research group where you will be able to develop your research skills with one to one supervision.
 Your supervision team consists of your principal supervisor, a secondary supervisor (often a senior member of the research staff), the Director of Graduate Studies and a College Advisor.
 You will meet regularly with your primary supervisor to plan your research and review your progress.
 As well as carrying out your research project, you will also have the opportunity to attend a variety of skills training sessions and career planning events offered by the Medical Sciences Division.

 Formal assessment of your progress will be carried out by external assessors through the Transfer of Status (term four) which has to be passed before you defend your thesis.

-Graduates from the Nuffield Department of Obstetrics and Gynaecology go on to further research in reproductive, biological, and biomedical science, assisted reproduction, as well as clinical academic work and industry.
+Graduates from the Nuffield Department of Women's and Reproductive Health go on to further research in reproductive, biological, and biomedical science, assisted reproduction, as well as clinical academic work and industry.

 Changes to the course

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 For further information, please see our page on changes to courses.

 Within equal opportunities principles and legislation, applications will be assessed in the light of an applicant’s ability to meet the following entry requirements: